Francis-Morgan/Minimum-Depth-of-Binary-Tree/README.md

 ![](https://github.com/chichikow/Minimum-Depth-of-Binary-Tree/blob/master/example.png)

 After checking the left sub-tree, we check the right one.
 It has a similar algorithm, but it has a node with only one descendant.

+The right sub-tree fits this condition:

+    if root.left==None:
+        return self.minDepth(root.right)+1